Firm of the Future Best Practices: Chad Ridner, CPA & Ingrid Estrom, Bookkeeper and Firm Owner

 Your response was overwhelming, and we are pleased to announce that Chad Ridner of Two Roads in Knoxville, TN, is our grand prize winner!

 And, there are certainly more winners to congratulate.
-The top 20 Firms of the Future sent us some very inspiring videos, which you can see here, and to add to the fun, here’s a “sizzle” reel with clips from the firms.
+The top 20 Firms of the Future sent us some very inspiring videos, and to add to the fun, here’s a “sizzle” reel with clips from the firms.

 We sat down with Chad and the two other finalists, Rebecca Kelley, EKS&H, in Denver, CO; and Ingrid Edstrom, Polymath, in Ashland, OR.
 Here are their responses: